Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

-Krazy Kitchen: KK has two outlets; one in Haldwani and Kathgodam each.
-As far as I know (I might be wrong though), it started off as a restaurant that leaned towards ‘Thai’ cuisine but later veered off to the Chinese (chinjabi variety) cuisine as latter is easily accepted and widely sought after.
+KK has two outlets; one in Haldwani and the other in Kathgodam.
+As far as I know (I might be wrong though), it started off as a restaurant that leaned towards ‘Thai’ cuisine but later veered off to the Chinese (Chinjabi variety) cuisine as the latter is easily accepted and widely sought after.

 Also, Chinjabi= Chinese+Punjabi.

-This place is one of THE MOST popular places with the locals as the Chinese food that they serve is well-received.
+This place is one of the most popular places in Haldwani.
+The locals frequent it as the Chinese food that they serve is well-received.

 Recommendation: Chinese food.